metacpan/metacpan-api/conf/README.md

 conf/author.json so it's easier for everyone to find.
 Use ARRAYs where you feel it's appropriate.

+For a current list of all fields used by other authors, have a look at conf/USEDFIELDS.txt  You can also update this file:

+perl bin/get_fields.pl > conf/USEDFIELDS.txt

-Once you've completed your file, please check your syntax. :)
+Once you've completed your own author file, please check your syntax. :)

 perl bin/check_json.pl conf/authors/B/BD/BDFOY/author.json